A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Methods

 \subsubsection{Motivation}

 GVIM is not just a statistical parameter but, under certain assumptions, can be represented as a causal parameter.
 The GVIM is defined at the population level using the true conditional expectation $f_0$, which then can be expressed as a function of conditional average treatment effect averaged over all possible treatments.
-In this section we propose a novel approach to estimate the GVIM using any machine learning method based on split sampling technique.
-Since the defined quantity depends on the true conditional expectation, which has an unknown functional form, our aim is to propose a model agnostic estimator and to identify a model, which provides predictions closest to the conditional expectation.
+Since the defined quantity depends on the true conditional expectation, which has an unknown functional form, our approach is to build a model agnostic estimator based on black box machine learning models.
 Recall the functional form of the GVIM defined in \eqref{pop.vim}.
 The switched error can be decomposed as following,